Due to very high fire danger conditions, Naturescape is closed and Kings Park afternoon guided walks are cancelled.Read more...

 Kapok Bush control

-This plant is native to northern Africa and to southwest Asia and was introduced to assist with the revegetation of degraded rangelands and is now widespread over arid Australia.
-Kapok has the capacity to flower any month of the year and produces copious amounts of seed.
+Aerva javanica is native to northern Africa and to southwest Asia and was introduced to assist with the revegetation of degraded rangelands and is now widespread over arid Australia.
+Kapok Bush has the capacity to flower any month of the year and produces copious amounts of seed.

 Though a range of herbicides were trialled, the only successful treatment proved to glyphosate with the addition of Pulse a penetrant to assist herbicide uptake.
 Anecdotally, in other areas where this weed grows, particularly near the coast, it is easier to control under more favourable spraying conditions.